PacificBiosciences/ccs/doc/ConsensusCore2-DesignAndImplementation/index.rst

 ``Integrator`` object to point at the maximum likelihood consensus.

-``Integrator`` objects support polishing by exposing methods that enable testing, and commiting, mutations to the underlying template.
+``Integrator`` objects support polishing by exposing methods that enable testing and committing mutations to the underlying template.
 This requires a good deal of bookkeeping internally, as each mutation applied requires potential updates to the read-to-template anchor mappings.